-Kachumbari is a tomato and onion-based salad that is part of the cuisine in Kenya, Tanzania and other neighboring regions.
-Kachumbari can be eaten as a side dish or an appetizer for a main meal.
-It’s also common for kachumbari to be used as a condiment for East African pilau rice and biryani.
+Kachumbari is a tomato and onion based salad that is part of the cuisine of Kenya, Tanzania and other neighboring countries.
+Kachumbari can be eaten as a side dish or as an appetizer for a main meal.
+It’s also common for kachumbari to be used as a condiment for East African pilau rice.

-While tomatoes and onions always serve as the base for kachumbari, cilantro, avocado, and cucumber also also commonly included in the dish.
-Seeded habanero or scotch bonnet peppers are also added in some variations of the dish.
-A simple dressing of lime or lemon juice, balsamic vinegar, olive oil, a bit of honey, salt, and pepper goes really well with this salad.
+Tomatoes and onions always serve as the base for kachumbari.
+However, cilantro, avocado, and cucumber are also commonly included in the dish.
+Seeded habanero or scotch bonnet peppers are added in some variations of the dish.
+A simple dressing of lime or lemon juice, balsamic vinegar, olive oil, honey, salt, and black pepper goes really well with this salad.
 You can finely chop the ingredients, as I’ve done here, or slice them thinly for this salad.
 The recipe is on the printable recipe card below.
 Enjoy!

 Kachumbari (East African Tomato and Onion Salad)